jwithington/movie-app/README.md

 ***

-This app built upon Glitch's [starter-react-router](https://starter-react-.glitch.me) and then went from there.
+This app built upon Glitch's [starter-react-router](https://starter-react-.glitch.me) and then I went from there.
 Some notes:

 - New-to-me tech on this one includes:
   - Redux